Fairfax Financial reports fourth-quarter loss on hedges

-TORONTO (Reuters) - Fairfax Financial Corp, the Canadian property and casualty insurer run by veteran investor Prem Watsa, said on Thursday it had a loss in the fourth quarter, as its equity hedges lost money in a strong market.
+TORONTO (Reuters) - Fairfax Financial Corp (FFH.TO), the Canadian property and casualty insurer run by veteran investor Prem Watsa, said on Thursday it had a loss in the fourth quarter, as its equity hedges lost money in a strong market.

 The Toronto-based company said it had a net loss of $5.5 million, or a loss of 98 cents a share, in the fourth quarter.
 That compared with a profit of $406.4 million, or $18.82 a share, a year ago.